blackcat-labs/blackcatlabs-wiki/docs/meta/company/company-info.md

 ## Contact Info
+!!! info "External Contact Info"
+    For customers/members, please see [:material-email-fast: Black Cat Labs-contact information](../../contact/README.md) for the most efficient way to get in touch.

 !!! warning inline end "Important notes about addresses"
     Our Sheridan, WY address is **not** a physical location to visit, **nor** is the address that most mailings should be sent to, as it delays our receipt of correspondance.
     **Legal process can be addressed using this Sheridan, WY address.
 All other mailings should be sent to our Lakewood, OH mailing address.**